 (iii) No limit for high public health threat.

-(b) The time period will begin on the date of adjudication or settlement of the previous violation(s), rather than the date on which the incident or conduct occurred.
+(b) The period will begin on the date of adjudication or settlement of the previous violation(s), rather than the date on which the incident or conduct occurred.

 (6) The department considers circumstances that increase the seriousness of a violation, including, but not limited to, the following aggravating factors: